 We make distributions based on a number of factors, including an estimate of taxable earnings.
 Dividends distributed and taxable income will typically differ from GAAP earnings due to items such as fair value adjustments, differences in premium amortization and discount accretion, and nondeductible general and administrative expenses.
 Our common dividend per share may be substantially different than our taxable earnings and GAAP earnings per share.
-Our GAAP earnings and loss per diluted share for the three month periods ended September 30, 2018 and September 30, 2017 were \$1.62 and \$0.49, respectively.
-Our GAAP earnings per diluted share for the nine month periods ended September 30, 2018 and September 30, 2017 were \$5.09 and \$2.43, respectively.
+Our GAAP loss and earnings per diluted share for the three-month periods ended March 31, 2019 and March 31, 2018 were \$1.36 and \$2.64, respectively.